Frequently

 you can purchase

 an assembly from us or Concours West, a Jaguar rear-end specialist.
-Birth of

 a New Machine - Dan Somers' story of building an ERA kiit.